gscateli/flix-project/README.md

 # Salesforce Flix Project

-## Installing the App using a Developer Edition Org or a Trailhead Playground via the Salesforce CLI
+## Installing the App using a Developer Edition Org, a Sandbox or a Trailhead Playground via the Salesforce CLI

-Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
-This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).

 Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.